safespring/docs/content/storage/s3cmd.md

 ## Getting s3cmd

-Most linux distributions will have s3cmd in their repos, so a simple "apt-get install s3cmd" or "yum install s3cmd" should suffice.
+Most linux distributions will have s3cmd in their repos, so a simple "apt-get install s3cmd" or "yum install s3cmd" (perhaps after adding the RH/CentOS EPEL repos) should suffice.

 ## Creating a config file